Get insider access

 Does sweat resistance matter?

 Yes, but there isn't a standardized way of measuring sweat resistance.
-You may see that manufacturers advertise their headphones as sweat-resistant or sweat-proof, but this is often measured by the manufacturers themselves.
+You may see manufacturers advertise their headphones as sweat-resistant or sweat-proof, but this measurement often comes from the manufacturers themselves.
 This means the results aren't very comparable across brands.
 In contrast, IP ratings indicate a product's level of dust and water protection.
 They're tested by a third party using standardized settings, so you always know that two headphones with the same certification will perform similarly, regardless of the brand.
 While water resistance isn't quite the same as sweat resistance, it can be a good indicator of the headphones' build quality when used in the gym.

 Are in-ear or over-ear headphones better for working out?